AhmetHan/EDR_Tester/README.md

 You can use this script when you are testing various EDR and NTA products!
 Please run this script administrator mode!
 Test your existing infrastructure than write correct detection & response rules.
-Send detected event logs SIEM and SOAR systems than take autometed actions and hunt threats if any APT organization want to steal your data. i will add additional different kind of scripts this repository, you can test your systems this script.
+Send detected event logs SIEM and SOAR systems than take autometed actions and hunt threats if any APT organization want to steal your data. i will add additional different kind of scripts on this repository, you can test your systems this script.